 However, when employees don’t work out, reason is rarely about incompetence.
-It is hiring manager who decided to hire that individuals so who should be blamed?
+It is the hiring manager who decided to hire candidates so who should be blamed?
 No one should – It is personality, in particular, an inability to work well with others that makes them failed the job.

 This might be a bit difficult for candidates.
 As Huang says, “Some folks still go back to their resume.
 And sometimes, you get the opposite reaction.”
 Yet, many also talk about foods or travel that will lead to further questions such as “What’s the best or worst trip you have ever taken?”

-All this questions matter because when looking for a new employee, you should look for attitude of curiosity and openness.
+All this question matters because when looking for a new employee, you should look for attitude of curiosity and openness.
 It is a must-have trait.
 People who are unwilling to think beyond their job will end up struggling there.
 “In a company like ours, you are not just a cog in a machine.
 You need to do a little bit of everything,” Huang added.